sudheerj/javascript-interview-questions/README.md

 445. ### What is referential transparency?

-  An expression in javascript can be replaced by its value without affecting the behaviour of the program is called referential transparency.
+  An expression in javascript that can be replaced by its value without affecting the behaviour of the program is called referential transparency.
 Pure functions are referentially transparent.

   ```javascript
   const add = (x,y) => x + y;